Rachel Fusco

 My professional background

 I have had the honor of working as a school counselor and therapist in elementary, middle, and high schools.
 I love supporting the complexity of the teenage years as much as I love sitting with little ones on the floor playing with play doh.
-And, I have enjoyed training future therapists as a professor in the graduate Psychology and Counseling programs at Antioch University and San Francisco State University.
+I particularly love supporting parents and teachers through trainings and parent education workshops.

 The longer I work as a therapist, the more I want to focus on promoting mental health skills as early as possible.
 Because not every kid “needs” therapy, I offer short-term, psych-educational, skill-building groups because all kids need the coping skills and strategies to manage big feelings.